RossMalcolm/ChatApp/README.md

 1. Extract zip file to desired location

-2. Open command prompt and cd to the directory in which you extracted the folder
+2. Open command prompt and cd to the extracted folder

 3. Type: npm install (to get the node_modules folder)